 - Dialectical Behavior Therapy (DBT): Students attend one skills education group and one skills practice/review group each week, as well as having the use of DBT skills reinforced in individual and group therapy.

 - Stress/Anxiety Reduction: Students attend at least one group each week focused on teaching stress reduction techniques such as progressive muscle relaxation, deep breathing, and guided imagery.

 - Positive Peer Culture (PPC): A mutual helping program where students participate in daily goal, reflection, and peer support groups, as well as attending a mutual help group led by a clinician.
-Students identify their general and primary behavior problems and work on thinking errors/cognitive distortions throughout the course of treatment.
+Students identify their general and primary behavior problems and work on thinking errors throughout the course of treatment.

 - Stress/Anxiety Reduction: Students attend at least one group weekly focused on teaching stress reduction techniques such as progressive muscle relaxation, deep breathing, and guided imagery.

 - Progressive Badge Advancement: Students demonstrate their treatment progress and progressing to the next level through a badge advancement process.
-The badges, symbolize skill mastery and are displayed in the cottage.
+The badge, symbolize skill mastery and are displayed in the cottage.

 - A graduation ceremony celebrates the child’s success when they are ready to transition from PRTF to a less restrictive environment.